thi-truong/census-prep/01_welcome_tutorial.md

-﻿# Tutorial: How to get a Census API Key up and running The U.S. Census Bureau ("Census Bureau") offers some of its public data in machine-readable format via an Application Programming Interface ("**API**")[^A].
-It is a PITA to get a lot of data.
-The detailed profiles are very limited.
-There are many ways to access Census data with an API key.
-It is a free, publicly accessible and open source services that gets the raw statistical data from the surveys and programs across the Census Bureau[^C].

-Once you have an API key, you can extract information from Census Bureau data sets using a variety of tools including JSON, R, Python, or even by typing a query string into the URL of a Web browser [^B].

-You could call it through Python, R, thanks to packages like Pygris, tigris, etc. GIS servers and many web platforms use REST API.
+# Tutorial: How to get a Census API Key up and running

  This is a tutorial on how to get a Census API key and use it with the URL feature.

-Intended Audience: UCI folks, but it should work for anyone
+Written for UCI folks, but it should work for anyone.

-Estimated time: 10 minutes
+**Estimated time**: 10 minutes

 <a class="icon-check-plus"></a> **What you'll need**:
 - [x] Access to the Internet